BioJulia/BioAlignments.jl/README.md

 ## Testing

-BioAlignments is tested against julia `0.6` and current `0.7-dev` on Linux, OS X, and Windows.
+BioAlignments is tested against julia `0.7` and `1.X` on Linux, OS X, and Windows.

 | **Latest release** | **Latest build status** |
 |:------------------:|:-----------------------:|